-Children must be supervised with the animals at all times – very young children need special supervision as they may inadvertently injure the animal by dropping or stepping on it.
+Children must be supervised with the animals at all times – very young children need special supervision as they may inadvertently injure the animal by dropping or stepping on them.

 Many foster carers have their own pets.
 Common sense will be needed to ensure kittens and puppies are kept separate from dogs and even some adult cats and dogs that perhaps will not be so pleased about the new arrivals.
 It is also very important that all your own animals are up to date with their vaccinations.

 Good places to keep kittens and puppies are in spare bedrooms, ensuites or laundries.
-It is preferable that the kittens and puppies do get a good run around the home daily, however, to assist with their socialisation.
+However, it is preferable that the kittens and puppies do get a good run around the home daily to assist with their socialisation.